 Students admitted to the MFA program enroll in two years of course work.
 The program requires two full years of residency in Baltimore.
-Students enroll each semester in two courses: a writing workshop in poetry or fiction and a second course in craft or literature taught within the department.
-Poets will study with Mary Jo Salter, David Yezzi, James Arthur, Andrew Motion, and Dora Malech.
-Fiction writers will take courses with Alice McDermott, Jean McGarry, Brad Leithauser, and Eric Puchner.
+Students take two courses per semester: a writing workshop in poetry or fiction, and a second “readings in literature” course taught within the department.
+In addition, first-semester students take a third course in pedagogy, in preparation for their own teaching of undergraduate fiction and poetry in the spring of the first year.
+Poetry courses are offered by Mary Jo Salter, David Yezzi, James Arthur, Andrew Motion, and Dora Malech.
+Fiction courses are offered by Danielle Evans, Alice McDermott, Jean McGarry, Brad Leithauser, and Eric Puchner.

 Students are paired with one member of the graduate faculty who serves throughout the MFA program as advisor in the student’s chosen genre, and who becomes the thesis director.
 At the end of the first year, students present a first-year portfolio, approximately half the length of the projected thesis, for faculty review.
 Students are given the opportunity to meet with the combined faculty in their genre for the “first year conversation,” in which their performance as writers, students, and teachers is discussed, and guidance offered for the second year.

 The thesis, due in the second year, is the most important indication of the student’s accomplishment.
 A fiction student’s thesis is a substantial manuscript in the form of a novella, a novel excerpt, or a collection of fiction.
 Poets produce a thesis of collected poetry.
 In the second year, the student is assigned a second reader—a faculty member from a different genre—who serves on the thesis committee.